open-eid/CDOC2/cdoc2-system-docs/docs/index.md

 ## Short overview

 The document is divided into five parts – the first part describes the functionality of the CDOC 2.0 Client Application and the CDOC2 Capsule Server as use case models.
 The second part defines the CDOC2 protocol and data formats.
 The third, respectively, defines the system architecture in terms of system components and interfaces.
 Following those parts is a test plan.
 The final part of the document is various user guides.

+ > **Note:** This document combines Capsule Server and SiD/MiD documentation.
+Sections marked with **SiD/MiD**  apply exclusively to Smart-ID and Mobile-ID use cases.

 ![Funding](img/cofunding_logo.jpg)